jwdebelius/q2-sidle/docs/source/read_preperation.rst

 	 --p-indels \
 	 --o-trimmed-sequences example_seqs_trimmed1.qza

 This will give you a table where each sample is named whatever you've linked to your barcode.
-From here, you can either `filter your sequences`_ before denoising, or proceed combining all regions, and then filter the table later.
-If you denoise with Dada2, you may find better performance if you leave the sequences together; this will not affect denoising with deblur.
+From here, you can either `filter your sequences`_ before denoising, or proceed combining all regions, and then `filter the table`_ later.If you denoise with Dada2, you may find better performance if you leave the sequences together; this will not affect denoising with deblur.
+In either case, you may need to `rename the sample ids`_ to make sure that you have the same name in each regional table.

-.. _denoising:
+.. _denoise the sequences:

 Denoise reads with your favorite algorithm
 ------------------------------------------